ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

-The server assigns a single IPv6 address to the client (2001:db8::1234:1234) and a route to a single IPv6 host (2001:db8::3456), scoped to ICMP.
-The client can send and recieve ICMP IP packets to the remote host.
+The server assigns a single IPv6 address to the client (2001:db8::1234:1234) and a route to a single IPv6 host (2001:db8::3456), scoped to SCTP.
+The client can send and recieve SCTP IP packets to the remote host.

 ~~~